How To Clean Dirty Car Seat Belts Without Destroying Them

 - Few microfiber cloths

-- Scotchgard Auto Fabric & Carpet Protector (check the price on Amazon now) or similar
+- Scotchgard Auto Fabric & Carpet Protector or similar

 That’s everything you need.
 Some people are using steam cleaners, but I don’t like to use them on seat belts.
 I’ll talk about that later.